 How to Make the Fault Determination Process Easier

 The more information and evidence that you gather after a car accident, the easier the insurance adjuster’s job will be.
 Since liability can sometimes come down to your word versus the other driver’s, get the names and contact information of any witnesses to the accident.
 Also, prior to leaving the scene, take plenty of pictures of the damage to both vehicles, the debris from the accident, and anything in your surroundings that could be relevant.

 You might need to call the police and file a report, too, depending on the extent of any injuries and property damage.
 Officers might issue citations as they investigate the accident, and while a citation doesn’t legally prove who was at fault, it could be used as evidence of negligence in a lawsuit.

-Another benefit of no-fault insurance is the knowledge that you're covered no matter who causes an accident.
+Coverage for medical expenses.
+Another benefit of having to carry PIP insurance is the knowledge that you're covered no matter who causes an accident.
 That can make driving in Pennsylvania a bit less nerve-wracking.

-No-fault rules don’t apply to property damage, either.
-One or both drivers will be at fault after a collision, no matter which state you live in.
-The police and your insurance company consider Pennsylvania’s laws, the circumstances of the collision, and drivers’ testimonies before deciding who is at fault.
+Property damage is not covered.
+No-fault rules don’t apply to property damage.
+One or more drivers will be at fault after a collision, no matter which state you live in.
+The police and insurance companies consider Pennsylvania law, the circumstances of the collision, and drivers’ testimonies before deciding who is at fault.